stanford-ism/graphgp/README.md

 Just as with a dense Cholesky decomposition, GraphGP can fail if the covariance matrix becomes singular due to finite precision arithmetic.
 For example, two points are so close together that their covariance is indistinguishable from their variance.
 A practical solution it to add "jitter" to the diagonal, as shown in the demo.
 Other options include reducing ``n0`` (singularity usually manifests in the dense Cholesky first), using 64-bit arithmetic, verifying that the covariance of the closest-spaced points can be represented for your choice of kernel, or increasing the number of bins for the discretized covariance.
 We are working to make this more user-friendly in the future.

 *What is the difference between the pure JAX and custom CUDA versions?* \
 The JAX version must store a $(k+1) \times (k+1)$ conditioning matrix for each point.
-The CUDA version generates these matrices on the fly and must only store the indices of k neighbors for each point.
-So we can expect roughly a factor of k better memory usage and runtime performance, depending on the exact setup.
+The CUDA version generates these matrices on the fly and must only store the indices of $k$ neighbors for each point.
+So we can expect roughly a factor of $k$ better memory usage and runtime performance, depending on the exact setup.

 @Philipp want to write a short paragraph explaining the context?
 Feel free to rephrase the question etc *How does this work with Nifty?* \